 If you find that you just aren’t laughing, perhaps even smiling, then this is normally a fairly solid indicator of travel burnout rearing its ugly head.

 The rest of the symptoms follow the same pattern: agitation with the unfamiliar, a sense of longing for home and your everyday comforts, and an inability to focus on or enjoy new experiences.
 Travel burnout is certainly no fun!
 But how can you avoid it?

 Remember Why You’re Doing It

-We all set out travelling with different goals in mind, whether we’re aiming to just take in some new sights and relax or we’re looking for a spiritual awakening in a faraway land, when we lose sight of the reasons why we are travelling we forget how the experience is enriching our lives.
+We all set out traveling with different goals in mind, whether we’re aiming to just take in some new sights and relax or we’re looking for a spiritual awakening in a faraway land, when we lose sight of the reasons why we are traveling we forget how the experience is enriching our lives.

 If you think that you are suffering from travel burnout then try reminding yourself of why you set out on your adventure, what it is you hope to achieve on your travels, and how you can best go about achieving it.